Evolution of structural, magnetic and transport properties in MnBi2-xSbxTe4: Summary

 \section{Summary}

 In summary, we study the evolution of structural, magnetic, and transport properties in the whole compositional range of MnBi$_{2-x}$Sb$_x$Te$_4$.
 Our results show close correlation between the structural, magnetic, and transport properties in this system.
 With increasing Sb content, the lattice parameters, the antiferromagnetic ordering temperature, Weiss constant, saturation moment at 2\,K, the critical fields for spin-flop transition and moment saturation decrease.
 Data analyses suggest that the interlayer exchange coupling, single ion anisotropy, and the magnon gap also decrease with the substitution of Bi by Sb.
-The significant reduction in the saturation moment at 2\,K cannot be explained simply by the different Mn-Te bond covalence.
+The significant reduction in the saturation moment at 2\,K cannot be explained simply by the different Mn-Te bond covalency.
 Instead, the enhanced direct interactions in \textit{ab}-plane due to the reduced Mn-Mn bond length and also the RKKY interactions induced by doped holes should be considered.
 The modified in-plane magnetic interactions, together with reduced interlayer coupling and single ion anisotropy with Sb doping, might induce strong magnetic fluctuations even in the magnetically ordered state if the same A-type antiferromagnetic strucutre is maintained for the whole system.
 All these need to be further investigated with advanced techniques such as neutron scattering.

 Near x$_c$=0.63, a transition from n-type to p-type conduction is observed in our crystals.
-Further careful optimization of growth parameters and fine tuning of the chemical compositions are needed to control the amount of lattice defects, charge carrier concentration and mobility to facilitate the realization of theoretically predicted topological properties.
-In the hole-doped compositions, negative Weiss constants suggest dominant antiferromagnetic interactions.
-Photoemission studies are needed to investigate whether these compositions are topologically nontrivial.
+Further careful optimization of growth parameters and fine tuning of the chemical compositions are needed to control the magnetism, the amount of lattice defects, charge carrier concentration and mobility to facilitate the realization of theoretically predicted topological properties.